Patient Education

 4. Mineral-Rich Vegetables

-Magnesium, calcium, selenium, and zinc are essential for adrenal function.
+Magnesium, calcium, selenium, and zinc are important for general health.

 • Examples: Dark leafy greens, broccoli, carrots, beets, seaweed, and cruciferous vegetables.